 Follow these four steps if you want to become a DVSA enhanced rider scheme trainer in the United Kingdom:

-Note: You would need to start the whole process again unless you complete the training course within two (2) years of passing the theory test.
+strong>Note: You would need to start the whole process again unless you complete the training course within two (2) years of passing the theory test.

 Once the Driver and Vehicle Standards Agency (DVSA) accept your application to join the register you will be able to book your instructor theory test.